Censorship by Google: Removal of SafeSearch options

-Some users have stated that the lack of a completely unfiltered option amounts to censorship by Google.
-A Google spokesperson disagreed, saying that Google is "not censoring any adult content," but "want to show users exactly what they are looking for—but [Google policies] aim not to show sexually-explicit results unless a user is specifically searching for them.".
+Google SafeSearch was first introduced in 1999 as a tool to help users filter out explicit content such as pornography or violence from search results.
+Some users have stated that SafeSearch's lack of a completely unfiltered option amounts to censorship by Google.
+A Google spokesperson disagreed, saying that Google is "not censoring any adult content," but "want to show users exactly what they are looking for—but [Google policies] aim not to show sexually-explicit results unless a user is specifically searching for them".

 Online pharmacies

-Following a settlement with the United States Food and Drug Administration (FDA) ending Google Adwords' advertising of Canadian pharmacies that permitted Americans to access cheaper prescriptions, Google agreed to several compliances and reporting measures to limit the visibility of "rogue pharmacies".
+Following a settlement with the Food and Drug Administration (FDA) ending Google Adwords' advertising of Canadian pharmacies that permitted Americans to access cheaper prescriptions, Google agreed to several compliances and reporting measures to limit the visibility of "rogue pharmacies".
 Google and other members of the Center for Safe Internet Pharmacies are collaborating to remove illegal pharmacies from search results and participating in "Operation Pangea" with the FDA and Interpol.

 Search suggestions

 In January 2010, Google was reported to have stopped providing automatic suggestions for any search beginning with the term "Islam is", while it continued to do so for other major religions.
 According to Wired.com, a Google spokesperson stated, "This is a bug and we're working to fix it as quickly as we can."
 Suggestions for "Islam is" were available later that month.
-The word "Bilderberg" and the family name "Buchanan" were also reportedly censored in the autocomplete results but were available by February 2010 as well.
 Nonetheless, Google continues to filter certain words from autocomplete suggestions, describing them as "potentially inappropriate".

 The publication 2600: The Hacker Quarterly has compiled a list of words that are restricted by Google Instant.
 These are terms that the company's Instant Search feature will not search.
 Most terms are often vulgar and derogatory in nature, but some apparently irrelevant searches including "Myleak" are removed.